The Hills, TX Demographics

 A map of The Hills's Population by Race

-Of the 1,860 places in Texas, The Hills is the 612th most populous.
+The Hills is ranked the 649th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+The Hills was ranked the 612th most populous place in the 2020 Census.

 The Hills's White Population